-- ▶ Enter the IP address which the CPE in the LAN will use to connect to the device.
+- Enter the IP address which the CPE in the LAN will use to connect to the device.
 For example, enter 192.168.1.1 - ▶ Enter the Subnet Mask.
-For example, enter 255.255.255.0 - ▶ Check to Enable UPnP feature - Check to Enable IGMP Snooping.
+For example, enter 255.255.255.0 - Check to Enable IGMP Snooping.
 This feature will snoop all of IGMP packets and record related information.
 Therefore, multicast packets will be generated to the related LAN ports only to avoid the packet flooding on all of LAN ports.
 Select one of two modes, Standard mode or Blocking mode. - Select to Enable or Diable DHCP server.
 If it is enabled, please enter the DHCP IP pool of Start IP address and End IP address.
-Enter the value of leased time of hour about the valid period of assigned IP address.
-The DHCP server ON (enabled) feature will enable this device to assign IP address automatically to PC in LAN if PC requests an IP address by DHCP client protocol. - ▶ Check to enable "Configure the second IP Address and Subnet Mask for LAN interface" and enter the IP address and Subnet Mask.
-This is a feature to create second IP address/subnet in the LAN interface, so that the device can support two different IP address/subnet networks simultaneously. - Click Save to save the configuration
+Enter the value of leased time in hour about the valid period of assigned IP address.
+The DHCP server ON (enabled) feature will enable this device to assign IP address automatically to PC in LAN if PC requests an IP address by DHCP client protocol. - Select to Enable the DHCP Server Relay and enter the IP address of DHCP server.
+The device will forward DHCP client request from PC to the DHCP server and also forward the reply from DHCP server to PC too. - Check to enable and configure the second IP address and subnet mask for LAN interface if there are two separated networks in the LAN sharing the device to surf Internet.
+Then enter the second IP address and subnet mask. - Click Save to save setting or Save/Reboot to save and then reboot the device